Education and Educational Psychology: Elementary Education

 Elementary Education candidates apply for Residency in the fall of their junior year.
-Students must have all of their materials submitted to the elementary education program coordinator by the deadline date.
+Candidates must have all their materials submitted to the elementary education program coordinator by the deadline date.
 The deadline is November 1 of the junior year.
-It is the student’s responsibility to insure that all materials are submitted by the deadline date.
-Once materials are received, students are contacted for an interview.
+It is the candidate’s responsibility to ensure that all materials are submitted by the deadline date.
+Once materials are received, candidates are contacted for an interview.
 Only complete files will be reviewed for Residency.

 Reapplication Process if Denied Program Acceptance

-If the interview team from the professional program recommends that a student not be admitted to the teacher education program, the student may reapply for admission one semester after the notification of denial.
-Students have the right to review a copy of the completed interview form.
+If the interview team from the professional program recommends that a candidate not be admitted to the teacher education program, the candidate may reapply for admission one semester after the notification of denial.
+Candidates have the right to review a copy of the completed interview form.

 Suggested Course Sequence